-- Exploration costs of \$2,493,032 (2018 \$1,664,417) increased primarily because of continuing work on the Alamos (Quintera) property in the current period. - Consulting fees of \$130,900 (2018 \$107,900) increased due to more promotional and development consulting work in the period. - Professional fees of \$99,869 (2018 \$38,315) increased due to increased corporate activity in the current period. - Office and administration of \$50,175 (2018 \$46,598) increased to support overall activity in the period.
+- Exploration costs of \$3,408,504 (2019 \$3,247,727) increased primarily because of continuing work on the Alamos (Quintera) property in the current period as well as property taxes paid on the Aurífero property on acquisition. - Consulting fees of \$243,600 (2019 \$212,350) increased due to more promotional and development consulting work in the period. - Professional fees of \$118,370 (2019 \$80,167) increased due to increased corporate activity in the current period. - Office and administration of \$80,389 (2019 \$94,392) increased to support overall activity in the period. - Share-based payments of \$646,159 (2019 \$nil) as a result of stock options granted in the current and prior period.

-Three months ended October 31, 2019 compared with three months ended October 31, 2018
+Three months ended January 31, 2020 compared with three months ended January 31, 2019

 The following discussions address the reasons for some of the variations in the guarterly numbers but, as with most junior mineral exploration companies, the results of operations (including interest income and net losses) are not the main factor in establishing the financial health of the Company.
 Of far greater significance are the exploration and evaluation assets in which the Company has, or may earn an interest, its working capital and how many shares it has outstanding.
 The variation seen over such quarters is primarily dependent upon the success of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then current properties, none of which are possible to predict with any accuracy.
-There are no general trends regarding the Company's quarterly results, and the Company's business of mineral exploration is not seasonal, as it can work on a number of its properties on a year-round basis (funding permitting).
-Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's quarterly net losses, none of which are predictable.
+There are no general trends regarding the Company's guarterly results, and the Company's business of mineral exploration is not seasonal, as it can work on a number of its properties on a year-round basis (funding permitting).
+Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that account for material variations in the Company's guarterly net losses, none of which are predictable.
 The write-off of exploration and evaluation assets can have a material effect on quarterly results as and when they occur.
 The other major factor which can cause a material variation in net loss on a quarterly basis is the grant of stock options due to the resulting share-based payment charges which can be significant when they arise.
-General operating costs other than the specific items noted above tend to be quite similar from period to period.
+General operating costs other than the specific items noted above tend to be guite similar from period to period.
 The variation in income is related solely to the interest earned on funds held by the Company, which is dependent upon the success of the Company in raising the required financing for its activities which will vary with overall market conditions, and is therefore difficult to predict.

-During the six months ended October 31, 2019 the Company had a total comprehensive loss of \$1,557,628 (2018 - \$937,975) or \$0.00 per share (2018 - \$0.00 per share).
+During the three months ended January 31, 2020 the Company had a total comprehensive loss of \$1,242,904 (2019 - \$1,852,217) or \$0.00 per share (2019 - \$0.01 per share).
 The following discussion explains the variations in the key components of these numbers.
 For details of the results of work on, and other activities in connection with, the Company's exploration and evaluation assets during the current period, see "Exploration Highlights".